Open Source Projects

 The Maestro Fuzztain features a unique CMOS compressor feeding an op amp drive with feedback clipping.
 The original had three modes: clean compression, low-gain fuzz, and high-gain fuzz.
 These were selectable via a rotary which controlled multiple parameters.
 My friend convinced me to do a modded version with more control, so I broke out the rotary into its constituent controls.
 The compressor has two level settings, the fuzz has its own gain control, and the fuzz can be bypassed to use the compressor on its own.
 In classic 70's Maestro fashion it's incredibly well-engineered—check out the peak detector circuit feeding the compressor and the capacitance multiplier in the PSU filtering section.
 The CD4007AE in the compressor is a bit hard to find but not impossible.
 NB: the schematic is verified, but this layout is not yet.
 (Schematic)

 This is a unique JFET phaser designed by JC Malliet at Viva Analog.
-I had the opportunity to design the PCB layout.
+I had the opportunity to design the two-layer PCB layout.
 For more information, see here.
-The schematic is verified, but the PCB layout is unverified as of May 2017.
+The schematic is verified and a layout is available on our OSH Park page.
+(Layout verified as of 6/10/17!)

 DIY Articles and Builder Resources